runrig-coop/hedgerows/index.md

 On the final day of that first _encuentro_, however, Marcos called for "a collective network" of resistance against neoliberalism, linking  activists from all parts of the globe in these early days of the World Wide Web.
-He had already shown himself so adroit at mobilizing international support through the online publishing of communiques such as this one.[^EZLN] Glaser observes how "the organizers who went on to build Indymedia heard this call," some three years prior to the Battle of Seattle.
+He had already shown himself so adept at mobilizing international support through the online publishing of communiques such as this one.[^EZLN] Glaser observes how "the organizers who went on to build Indymedia heard this call," some three years prior to the Battle of Seattle.
 She continues: